-Can Family Members Qualify As Non Veteran Co Borrowers On A Property Title?
+Can Family Members Qualify As Non-Veteran Co Borrowers?

 Yes, this is possible.
 In fact, family members are not the only ones who may be able to be an owner or a home with a VA loan.
-Any person can join a Veteran in using VA benefits as either a borrower or merely a co-owner of the home.
+Any person having a good credit report can join a Veteran in using his or her VA benefits either by adding them as a co borrower or merely a co-owner of the home.
 Many lenders won’t allow this but some do.
 The rules are somewhat complicated so it is important to find a lender who knows how to navigate the VA guidelines effectively regarding adding non-Veterans to the title of a home on a Joint VA Loan.
 When it comes to VA home loan applications, HomePromise is an expert in the process and is here to help Veterans use their VA benefits in this unique way.

 What Is A Non Occupant Co Borrower?

-A non-occupant co-borrower is someone who is a borrower on the loan application but does not live in the home securing the loan.
+A non occupant co borrower is someone who is a co-borrower on the loan application but does not live in the home securing the loan amount.
 The home is occupied by the other borrower or borrowers on the loan.
 The non-occupant is usually brought into the loan application process to help the Veteran occupant to qualify for a mortgage.
 Non-occupant co-borrowers are allowed on VA home loans even when most VA mortgage lenders will not allow them.
 HomePromise knows how to navigate the complex VA rules for non-occupant co-borrowers.
 Don’t let other lenders discourage you – it is still possible to buy or refinance a home with a VA loan that includes a co-borrower who will not occupy.